Turmeric (Curcuma longa) is a popular spice in Asian cuisine but it is also known for many health benefits (1).

 How much turmeric should you take a day?

-Turmeric alone may not cause weight loss but with lifestyle intervention and adding turmeric in your diet can help.
-A review of research studies notes that turmeric can help in reducing BMI, waist circumference and reduction in leptin levels (73).
+Turmeric alone may not cause weight loss but lifestyle intervention and adding turmeric to your diet can help.
+A review of research studies notes that turmeric can help in reducing BMI, waist circumference, and reduction in leptin levels (73).